Dan Moody: Public service

 In 1920, Moody served as Williamson County Attorney, a position he held for two years before becoming District Attorney in 1922.
 In 1923, Moody obtained an assault conviction against four members of the Ku Klux Klan for beating and tarring a white traveling salesman.
 The Texas Historical Commission wrote, "These trials were considered the first prosecutorial success in the United States against the 1920s Klan and quickly weakened the Klan's political influence in Texas."
 The Klan was very powerful in Texas, with an estimated 150,000 members in the state, including the national imperial wizard.
-Texas Klansmen included a US senator and the mayors of Dallas, Fort Worth, and Wichita Falls.
+Texas Klansmen included a US senator and Dallas, Fort Worth, and Wichita Falls mayors.
 The case was widely reported and gave him political momentum despite Klan opposition.

 After his election as Texas Attorney General in 1925, Moody conducted investigations of the highly-corrupt James E. Ferguson, whose wife, Miriam A. Ferguson, was serving as the governor of Texas.
 His investigation recovered $1 million for the taxpayers of Texas.
 In 1927, Moody defeated her in a runoff election and became the youngest governor of Texas.
 Suffragists' activism provided a major contribution to her defeat, as they rallied behind Moody and campaigned for him.
 The activist Jane Y. McCallum, whom Moody would later appoint as his Secretary of State, hosted the campaign headquarters in her own home.
 She and her colleagues hired a secretary, and they sent "letters, editorials, and pamphlets" to Texas women to ask them to vote for Moody.

 A conservative Democrat, he served two terms as governor before he left public office.
 He opposed the nomination of "wet," Catholic Al Smith in the 1928 presidential primaries, but unlike the Fergusons, he supported Smith against Herbert Hoover in the general election, which saw Texas vote Republican for the first time in its history.
 Moody supported a reform program of state prisons, roads, and auditing system.
 In the 1930s, he became a staunch critic of US President Franklin Roosevelt’s New Deal.